 What is Girls Who Code?
 Girls Who Code is a national non-profit working to close the gender gap in technology.
 GWC is not a program for elite students — anybody can learn to code.
 Our club will focus on:

-Eligibility: Open to girls in grades 7-12, from any school, any town, as well as homeschooled.
-New this year – to apply for the 2018-2019 academic year, each girl should print and fill out this application.
-Please email club coordinator Loraine Murrary firstname.lastname@example.org to arrange to drop it off.
+Eligibility: Open to motivated girls in grades 6-12, from any school, any town, as well as homeschooled.
+New this year – GWC Application for 2020-2021.
+Please download, print and complete form and drop off at the library, or scan and email it to club coordinator Loraine Murray email@example.com.

 Attendance: All girls are expected to attend 80% of club meetings.

 Cost: All instruction, software and laptops for use in the library are provided free of charge.